This ultimate guide provides a comprehensive review of cyber risk, including:

 Cyber risk is the chance of loss caused by a cyber attack or data compromise (e.g., breach or accidental loss) caused by cyber threats or vulnerabilities in networks and digital systems.
 Included in cyber risk are the potential consequences and the likelihood that a cyber attack will be successful.
 Cyber risk management involves IT and security teams as well as non-technical areas of an organization, such as finance and supply chain teams.

 Cyber risk exposure is usually associated with cyber criminals and cyber attacks, but it can also be accidental.
 For instance, an employee may inadvertently expose sensitive data by accidentally sending an email to the wrong person.
-IT issues, such as unpatched systems, open ports, misconfigurations, or vulnerability in third-party software or systems, can also cause it.
+IT issues, such as unpatched systems, open ports, misconfigurations, or vulnerabilities in third-party software or systems, can also cause exposure.

 There are a near-infinite number of cyber risks—some general and others applicable to specific industries or types of users.
-Commonly seen cyber risks include the following; understanding these can help identify more nuanced cyber risks.
+Several commonly seen cyber risks include the following.
+Understanding these can help identify the more nuanced cyber risks.

 API vulnerabilities

 The extensive use of application programming interfaces (APIs) to connect applications and systems creates cyber risks.
-Top API vulnerabilities that create cyber risk include broken object-level authorization, inadequate user authorization, injection attacks, excessive data exposure, lack of rate limiting, and insecure direct object reference (IDOR).
+Several of the top API vulnerabilities that create cyber risk are broken object-level authorization, inadequate user authorization, injection attacks, excessive data exposure, lack of rate limiting, and insecure direct object reference (IDOR).
 These, along with insecure coding practices, make APIs a significant cyber risk.

 Cloud vulnerabilities